kimfucious/sakura/README.md

 └── sample-1 <= sample post
 ```

-Then open http://localhost:4000 in your browser to view the site.
+Open http://localhost:4000 in your browser to view the site.

-To delete, modify, or add new content, do this in the `_posts`, `pages`, and/or the `_my_collection` folders.

 When you're ready, publish the `_site` directory.